 International Banking and Finance LLM

 The Specialist LLM in International Banking and Finance Law offers you the opportunity to study an important area of practice in the global financial centre, the City of London.
-You will be a student with lofty ambitions and determination to build a career in international banking and finance.
+You will be a student with ambition and determination to build a career in international banking and finance.

-Why the City LLM in International Banking and Financial Law?
+Why choose the LLM in International Banking and Financial Law at City?

 - Get taught by established scholars and highly regarded practitioners with direct experience of banking and financial law